-2 air purifiers that effectively protect small houses and apartments from odors, pathogens, dust, dander, and more.
-Ultra quiet design won't constantly make users aware of its presence.
-Touch-screen control is easy to use.
-Child lock for curious children.
+Two air purifying units that effectively protect small homes and apartments from odors, pathogens, dust, dander, and other particles.
+Quiet design won't disturb users during operation.
+Touchscreen control is easy to navigate for timer settings and Sleep Mode.
+Child lock for curious children or pets.

 Effective in rooms with about 412 square feet.
 HEPASilent filter collects over 99% of allergens and other debris from the air.
 Carbon portion removes odors.
 Has Automatic feature.
 Energy-efficient and quiet.
 Available in multiple colors with wipe-clean fabric and filter.

 May not work well enough on heavy odors and pollutants.

 Charcoal and HEPA filters reduce odors from cooking, smoking, and pets.
 Quiet Mode has a built-in timer for better sleep.
 Optional UV-C light will remove airborne bacteria and viruses for healthier output.
 Fan has 5 speeds that users can customize for personal preference.

 Product takes in air from the back, so consideration will have to be given to its placement and rotation.

 Filters out 100% of particulate matter above .003 microns.
 Removes formaldehyde, ozone, and other pollutants.
 Auto sensor detects air quality and adjusts unit accordingly.
 Quiet fans for unobtrusive operation.
 Sealed to maximize filtration.